 This is an early Chicago typewriter showing the patent dates on the front shield.
 Collector’s refer to this model as the ‘decorated model’.

-There are no type bars on the Chicago typewriter but instead a type cylinder is used.
-This is a cylinder, about the size of ones little finger, with the characters of the keyboard cast onto its surface.
-The type cylinder moves back and forth and rotates into position when typing, then a small hammer strikes from the back to push the paper and ribbon against the selected character on the type cylinder to make the impression.
+The Chicago typewriter does not use type bars; instead, it features a type cylinder.
+This small cylinder, about the size of a little finger, has the keyboard’s characters cast onto its surface.
+As one types, the cylinder moves back and forth while rotating to the correct position.
+A small hammer then strikes from behind, pressing the paper and ribbon against the selected character on the type cylinder to create an impression.

 This typewriter originally sold for $35.00.